Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the repository.
 2. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.
-3. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploy-Kubernetes-Cluster-Azure-AKS` directory, select the `Add AKS Cluster.yaml` file, and click **Open**. vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
+3. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploy-Kubernetes-Cluster-Azure-AKS` directory, select the `add-aks-cluster.yaml` file, and click **Open**. vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 4. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.